nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below are the instructions to test the app manually.

-> ℹ️ **_NOTE:_** These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.
+> 📝️️ **_NOTE:_** These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.

 ### Launching